grantjenks/python-sortedcontainers/docs/performance-load.rst

 Load Factor Performance Comparison
 ==================================

-:doc:`SortedContainers<index>` uses a segmented-list data structure similar to a B-tree limited to two levels of nodes.
+:doc:`Sorted Containers<index>` uses a segmented-list data structure similar to a B-tree limited to two levels of nodes.
 As part of the implementation, a load factor is used to determine how many values should be stored in each node.
 This page compares three load factors on containers with as many as ten of million